 Our business is centered on our origin operations, where we have made large investments in procurement, processing and logistics.
 In each of the origins we operate in, our large buying teams are spread across the growing regions and focus on selecting the best coffees.
 At the same time, our processing teams ensure that our coffees are well customised to the specific requirements of our customers, while our logistics infrastructure ensures the smooth flow of coffee from farm to factory gate.

-As well as single-estate plantations, we source from a large network of smallholder farmers from origins across Africa, Asia and Latin America.
+As well as single-estate plantations, we source from a large network of smallholder farmers from origins across Africa, Asia, Central America and Latin America.
 Our year-round presence at the farmgate gives us the opportunity to enhance livelihoods, wellbeing and quality of crops through well-founded sustainability initiatives.
 This is the heart of our coffee business, and formalised through the flagship Olam Livelihood Charter (OLC).